pedrororo/email-template-generator/README.md

-# email-template-generator

-Email Template Generator with PDF Export
+# Email Template Generator with PDF Export

 This Python application generates personalized email templates based on configuration files and exports the content into text files and a modern-styled PDF document.
 The tool is modular, customizable, and designed to streamline the process of creating professional application letters or emails.